Places

 - Lodging: boutique Old Town hotels, creative district guesthouses, manor houses, and spa resorts.

-- Meals: Baltic cuisine—black bread, smoked fish, mushroom soups, Tallinn cafés, Muhu farm dinners; dietary needs managed with advance notice.
+- Meals: Baltic cuisine includes black bread, smoked fish, mushroom soups, Tallinn cafés, and Muhu farm dinners; dietary needs are managed with advance notice.

 - Mobility: moderate—cobblestones, castle stairs, and boardwalks; we plan accessible alternatives and rest breaks.

-- Fundraising moments: Town Hall Square gatherings, manor banquets, seaside bonfires, and innovation hub storytelling nights.
+- Fundraising moments can include Town Hall Square gatherings, manor banquets, seaside bonfires, and innovation hub storytelling nights.

 Extensions & Combos